 Checking the storage settings on your computer is the first step in resolving the not enough disk space, but there is plenty of problems.
 In most circumstances, the Settings app is where you may locate this information.
 The steps are as follows.

-- Select System and then Storage if you’re using a Windows machine.
+- Go to Settings.
+Select System and then Storage if you’re using a Windows machine.

 - For Mac, Apple menu select About This Mac > Storage.
 You will get a general idea of how much storage you have and how it is useful from this.